jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 User error
 ~~~~~~~~~~

-Should the temporary token not be replaced with a permanent token a user error
+Should the temporary token not be replaced with a permanent token, a user error
 populates in Odoo when testing the connection after sending fails.
 To correct
 this issues see :ref:`productivity/whatsapp/token`.

 .. image:: whatsapp/user-error.png
-   :align: center
    :alt: User error populated in Odoo when token expires.

 System user error 100